DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### --selector-timeout \<ms\>

-Specifies the time (in milliseconds) within which [selectors](../test-api/selecting-page-elements/selectors/README.md) attempts to obtain a node to be returned.
+Specifies the time (in milliseconds) within which [selectors](../test-api/selecting-page-elements/selectors/README.md) attempt to obtain a node to be returned.
 See [Selector Timeout](../test-api/selecting-page-elements/selectors/using-selectors.md#selector-timeout).

 **Default value**: `10000`